m-peko/craft-cpp/_posts/2020-06-13-expanding-on-standard-threads.md

 };
 ```

 As you might have already noticed, `Thread` base class has brought some expressiveness and cleanliness to the source code giving the reader ability to put the focus on the logic and not on the details related to the thread handling. `is_stop_requested` function is used for controlling the processing of the data in an elegant way, as opposed to the first example in this article.
-And... let's see how we can use above class:
+And now... let's see how we can use the class above:

 ```cpp
 int main() {